 God has also answered their prayers for restoring Matt’s health.
 He is now off all medications and symptom-free as of the summer of 2010.
 Because of all the inquiries about Matt’s strategy for healing, Jerica set up a website dedicated to sharing updated information about the things they have learned about food and health: saveyourguts.com

-Now they love discussing farm management and thinking up new ideas for improving quality and cutting costs and labor.
+Now Matt and Jerica love discussing farm management and thinking up new ideas for improving quality and cutting costs and labor.
 They were both trained in engineering at LeTourneau University prior to starting to farm.
 They use their learned skills daily!
-Whether it’s developing a multi-use tractor implement for cheap, or designing a structure, the challenges of running a farm and business and raising a family are ever new.
+Whether it’s developing a multi-use tractor implement for cheap, designing a shade structure for the critters, or streamlining a pasture management technique, the challenges of running a farm and business and raising a family are ever new.

 They enjoy showing off the farm to visitors and friends and teaching people about the freeing truth of food–that you can eat the things you love, like butter, bacon, gravy, etc–it’s the source of the ingredients that matters!
 They dream of becoming a model for quality and productivity among small, natural farms.

-They don’t take much time off, but when they do, they enjoy meeting new people, seeing new places, and being outdoors.
-Leisure at home is spent playing with their sons or building them a new play-thing, or watching a movie or playing a boardgame.
+Matt and Jerica don’t take much time off, but when they do, they enjoy meeting new people, seeing new places, and being outdoors.
+Leisure at home is spent playing with their children or building them a new play-thing, or watching a movie or playing a boardgame.
 They also love spending time at coffee shops enjoying live music, though that’s hard to find in East Texas.
 Perhaps some day they will open an on-farm restaurant for socializing with their customers and friends.
 What a joy it is to work for both!